colinbeales/AzurePipelinesHOL/AzurePipelinesLab7.md

 <img src="images/Lab7_4.png" width="624"/>

 5. With our variables set we can click back to the "Tasks" tab.
-At the stage level selected by defaults there are some parameters to fill in for the entire pipeline.
+At the stage level selected by default there are some parameters to fill in for the entire pipeline.
+(NOTE: The amount of fields to fill in will increase as you enter in some of the values below).
 These values are:
 * Azure Subscription - Select the Azure Subscription you wish to deploy to, assuming this is the same you've used before you will not need to Authorize again.
 * App type - "Web App for Containers (Linux)"
 * App service name - "\$(webAppName)" the name from our variables for our Web App.